SquirrelScript/philipgithubangular/readme.md

 ##Start with node server.js

-Simple angular app to play with the github api
+Simple angular app to play with the github api - please note you will need to add your own token to the url

 ## On the web!